ioannisioannou16/transactional-outbox/README.md

 1) [domain-events](./domain-events).
 Domain events shared between different services.
 2) [employee-service](./employee-service).
 Produces domain events reliably using the transactional outbox pattern and then forwards them to an SNS FIFO topic.
 Uses employees as an example.
 3) [consumer-service](./consumer-service).
-It reads the published domain events by polling its own SQS FIFO queue.
+Reads the published domain events by polling its own SQS FIFO queue.
 This could be any service interested in the events published by the `employee-service`.

 ## Architecture